What It Means to Be a Highly Sensitive Person

 Have you ever been told that you’re too shy or sensitive?
 Do you cry easily?
 Do you feel overwhelmed when there is too much going on?
 As a child, did you have an active imagination and vivid dreams?
 If so, you might be a highly sensitive person (HSP).

-Highly sensitive people (HSPs) react more intensely to experiences than the average person.
-They process both positive and negative information more deeply, so they can easily become overwhelmed by external stimuli like loud noises, crowds, and high-pressure situations.
+HSPs react more intensely to experiences than the average person.
+They process both positive and negative information more deeply, so they can easily become overwhelmed by stimuli like loud noises, crowds, and high-pressure situations.

-High sensitivity is a normal trait that is found in 15 to 20 percent of the population, according to Dr. Aron.
+High sensitivity is a normal trait that is found in 15 to 20 percent of the population, according to Dr. Elaine Aron, author of the book, The Highly Sensitive Person.
 High sensitivity is innate, meaning HSPs were probably born this way.

 Brain-scan studies show there are actually differences in the level of neural activity in the minds of HSPs, compared with non-HSPs.
 Highly sensitive person traits include:

 - Are more attentive to social cues from others